lyokha/nginx-log-plugin/README.md

 $ make LINKRTS=-lHSrts_thr-ghc$(ghc --numeric-version)
 ```

-By default, module *ngx-export-log* gets installed from *Hackage*.
+By default, package *ngx-export-log* gets installed from *Hackage*.
 To build it
 locally, augment stanza *packages* inside
 [*cabal.project*](simple/cabal.project) according to the commentary attached to
 it.